the94air/empathy-docs/pages/_posts/docs/1.0/making-main-sections.md

 ---

 # Making main sections
 1. We need to make 3 components for the main sections of the panel.
 The main component will contain the sidebar and the content section.
-We will get back to it later:
+We will get back to it later. let's add this to `App.vue`:
 ```javascript
 <template>
     <div class="h-full">